tomsik68/distribench/README.md

 ## What client scripts take care of

-- each worker node is locked by existence of file `/var/data/statica/distribench.lock`
+- each worker node is locked by existence of a file (client scripts in a network need to agree on the precise filename)
 - install benchmarks set
 - install benchexec
 - extract tool archive to some folder and add it into `$PATH`